What Is Email Fraud Prevention?

 Nowadays, our email addresses play a vital role when it comes to efficient email fraud prevention and detection.
 Email addresses are frequently used for a variety of online activities – from opening a bank account to creating a social media profile and running different types of errands.
 All things considered, we can affirm that providing an email address has become a primary part of the purchase process.

-Email addresses generate a massive supply of data which is ideal for email fraud prevention and detection.
+Email addresses generate a massive supply of data which is ideal for email fraud.
 Every time you use your email address, you leave a trace.
 Eventually, those traces add up and will finally disclose behavioral data that will evaluate transaction risk.

 While emails provide us a suitable and strong communications tool, they also provide hackers an easy way of manipulating potential victims, using classic bait-and-switch operations or sophisticated phishing schemes.
 To stay safe from these attacks, you first need to understand what they are, how exactly they work, and what you can do to prevent and detect them.